IMPACT

 FUNDING

-UNMAS aims to support the implementation of these activities in close cooperation with local and international stakeholders.
-UNMAS receives funding to carry out its activities from the UNSMIL Regular Budget and bilateral donors.
+UNMAS implements these activities in close cooperation with local and international stakeholders, and receives funding to carry out its activities from the UNSMIL Regular Budget and bilateral donors, including Italy and Spain.